 - Pupils chewing gum on the premises or consuming ‘energy drinks’ before school

 - Violent behaviour with intent to injure another person

 If families would like support with their children's behaviour, we are happy to discuss it and help to signpost where further support might be accessed.

-We really don't like to exclude children from school; it is always the last course of action.
-The reasons we sometimes have to exclude are:
+We really don't like to suspend or exclude children from school; it is always the last course of action.
+The reasons we sometimes have to do so are:

 - Deliberately and/or persistently behaving in a way that stops other children from participating in learning activities

 - Violent behaviour to a pupil or adult

 - Verbal abuse to a pupil or adult

 Our approach to exclusions is consistent with the Community Academies Trust Exclusions Policy.